 After dedicating time to repairing the gut, clean up your diet by eliminating all the usual suspects.
 Restrict the foods that are known to be the most inflammatory:

 Following a period of food elimination, you can then begin a period of reintroduction, where one potential offender is added back in for up to three days while keeping a careful eye on any negative symptoms that may be associated with a particular food.
 If any symptom is seen, this would indicate an underlying food sensitivity, and that’s shorthand for inflammation.
 Eliminating the foods that cause reactions for you is a fundamental step to begin managing inflammation through diet.
 If they’re doing you harm, they don’t deserve a pass!

 Blood Sugar Stability

-While many of us may understand why it’s important to have stable blood sugar levels for maintaining a healthy weight and sustaining energy throughout the day, you might be asking how does it all relate to inflammation.
-Eating processed sugar and refined foods that quickly convert to glucose in the body causes a spike in blood sugar levels, which in turn causes an increase of cytokines, inflammatory messengers that cause inflammation in the body.
+While many of us may understand why it’s important to have stable blood sugar levels for maintaining a healthy weight and sustaining energy throughout the day, you might be asking how it all relates to inflammation.
+Eating processed sugar and refined foods that quickly convert to glucose in the body causes a spike in blood sugar levels, which in turn causes an increase of cytokines and inflammatory messengers that cause inflammation in the body.

 Eat the Rainbow

 Nope.
 We’ve ditched Skittles in favor of nature’s garden-variety rainbow.
 Managing inflammation through diet involves antioxidants.
 Antioxidants in whole fruits and veggies are some of the best defenses to halting inflammation in its tracks.
 So, while you’re ditching all the pro-inflammatory foods, fill your plate up with anti-inflammatory vegetables and fruits.
 Some of the best groups to include each day are:

 - Dark leafy greens